moxvallix/moxlib/docs/modules/player/player.md

 # Player
-## Exposes helpful information about players
+## Exposes helpful Informationabout players

 Due to Moxlib's goal of running nothing on tick by default, this module effectively has to be "enabled".
 It has a single function, `moxlib:api/player/run`,